 The United States Sentencing Guidelines offer insight.
 They state that a federal court may depart downward from the minimum sentence on the basis of diminished capacity.
 This rule applies for any nonviolent offense.
 Don’t take my word for it.
 At prisonprofessors.com, we always advise people to do their own research.
 Check out the following citation:

 Guideline permits a court to depart downward if the defendant “committed a nonviolent offense while suffering from significantly reduced mental capacity not resulting from voluntary use of drugs or other intoxicants.”United States Sentencing Guidelines § 5K2.13

 The United States Sentencing Guidelines allows for downward departures for mitigating factors.
 One of those factors may include an “extraordinary mental condition.”
 Defendants can build a case that may rely upon § 5K2.0 of the guidelines.
 Under that section, a person can present the diminished capacity defense for other types of crimes, even for violent crimes.

 At Prison Professors, we offer all types of free content for people.
 We want people to understand prosecution.
 We want them to understand the sentencing process.
 We want them to understand how they can prepare for a better outcome.
 Learn about the U.S. Federal Sentencing Guidelines.
 Learn about the Presentence Investigation Report.
 Learn about the prison system.
-Learn strategies to grow through the prison sentence.
-Learn what steps you can take to put yourself on a pathway to success.
+Learn strategies to grow through a prison experience.
+Learn steps that lead toward a pathway of success.

-If people want to pursue this path of using diminished capacity in federal sentencing on their own, we encourage them to read all of the articles and posts on PrisonProfessors.com.
-Subscribe to our channel on YouTube so you can receive notice when we publish new content.
+If people want to pursue this path of using diminished capacity in federal sentencing, we encourage them to read all of the articles and posts on prisonprofessors.com.
+Subscribe to our channel on YouTube so you can receive notifications when we publish new content.
 It’s free.
 We strive to help people receive the best possible outcome.